+Looking for awesome Christmas holiday activities on the Gold Coast that won’t break the bank?
 It’s Christmas time again and while enjoyable with families and friends, it can become expensive very quickly!
-Christmas Presents, Christmas parties combined with school holidays can mean that you could be straining to reign in that budget quicker than Santa with naughty Rudolph.
+Christmas presents, Christmas parties combined with school holidays can mean that you could be straining to reign in that budget quicker than Santa with naughty Rudolph.

 Don’t despair – we share some cheap and cheerful activities for families to enjoy on the Gold Coast.